Snowballr provides financial education, not investment advice. Verify any advisor on FINRA BrokerCheck.

 • 40 years → $1,747,477 (you contributed $240,000)

-Notice the gap between contributions and final balance widens dramatically over time.
+Notice the gap between contributions and final balance widens dramatically.
 By year 30, compound interest has produced 4× your total contributions.
 By year 40, 6×.
-This is the mathematics behind why starting in your 20s makes a million-dollar difference vs starting in your 30s.
+This is the mathematics behind why starting in your 20s makes a million-dollar difference vs starting in your 30s — see the cost-of-waiting index.

 Monthly vs daily vs annual compounding — actual numbers